 A major may not register for Advanced Stagecraft Lab (DRA 3345) until four semesters of DRA 2245 have been completed.
-Transfer students are evaluated individually by the Department of Speech and Theatre.
+Transfer students are evaluated individually by the department.
 Those students should register for DRA 2245 and provide syllabi of requested transfer credit.